solkimicreb/react-stax/examples/docs/src/pages/home.md

 You can store any kind of data in your stores and mutate them in any way, the necessary components will always re-render to reflect the new data.
 You could store a mix of deeply nested objects, arrays and Maps, you could add dynamic properties or `delete` them, or maybe use computed getters or inheritance.

-The possibilities are endless, learn more about typical state management patterns in the [state management docs]().
+The possibilities are endless, learn more about typical state management patterns in the <span id="state-link"></span>.

 ## Browser integration